Mark-Yaghi/Milestone-Project/README.md

 IMPORTANT  NOTES:

 1) The recall.html page is currently connected to the pokemon API.
 It is functional, and returns 6 data items from the API.
 Therefore, to return data, the names of Pokemon characters must be entered (i.e., pikachu, ditto, scyther,etc.).
-2) To enable the (fully functional) VIN error checking on the recall.html page, the do as follows:
+2) To enable the (fully functional) VIN error checking on the recall.html page, do as follows:
     a) Remove the "/*" from line 27 and place it in front of " */ " on line 32.
     b) Move the " // " in front of "vinSearchTerm" on line 37 and place in front of "vinSearchTerm" on line 38.
     c) Add a " /* " in front of the word "fetch" on line 40.